TechnicallyRachel/twitterRamsBot/README.md

 H'okay so:

-This is a twitter retweet bot hosted on a Raspberry Pi made with Python 2.7.
-It retweets continually 5 tweets/every 2 minutes.
-The keywords I specified are "touchdown" + "Rams".
+This is a twitter retweet bot hosted on a Raspberry Pi 3 made with Python 2.7.
+It retweets keywords continually 5 tweets/every 2 minutes.

 To create one like it: